civicrm/civicrm-core/ext/afform/README.md

 # org.civicrm.afform (Early Proof of Concept)

+> You are looking at the `master` branch of a proof-of-concept module.
+It
+> may change radically (without full curation of docs, etc).
+For previous
+> iterations with more stable/cogent materials, check other branches (e.g.
+> `0.1`).

 <!-- ![Screenshot](/images/screenshot.png) -->

 The Affable Administrative Angular Form Framework (`afform`) is a system for administering AngularJS-based forms